 The proposed model applied to the gene data is shown in Figure 3(b).
 The existence of any relationship depends on the hidden states of the corresponding entities.
 The information about a variety of relationships of Gene is propagated via the hidden attribute of Gene.
 The model is optimized using 862 genes, and is applied on the testing data.
 The experiment results are shown in Table 3.
 There were 41 groups that participated in the KDD Cup 2001 contest.
 The algorithms include naive Bayes, k-nearest neighbor, decision tree, neural network, SVM, and Bayesian networks, etc. and technologies such as feature selection, boosting, cross validation, etc., were employed.
 The performance of our model is comparable to the best results.
-The winning algorithm is a relational model based on inductive logic programming.
+The winning algorithm is a relational model based on inductive logic programming (Krogel & Wrobel, 2001).
+As far as we know, that is best result so far.
 The infinite hidden relational model is only slightly worse (probably not significantly) if compared to the winning algorithm.

-Table 3: Prediction of gene functions
+Table 3.
+Prediction of gene functions (%)

-Model Accuracy (%) True Positive
+Model Accuracy True Positive Rate

-Rate $(\%)$

 Infinite model 93.18 72.8

 Kdd cup winer 93.63 71.0

 In the second set of experiments, we investigated the influence of a variety of relationships on the prediction of functions.
 We perform the experiments by ignoring a specific kind of known relationships.
 The result is shown in Table 4.
-When a specific type of known relationship is ignored, lower accuracy indicates higher importance of this type of relationship.
+The value of importance is proportional to the difference on the prediction accuracy.
+When a specific type of known relationship is ignored, the lower accuracy indicates higher importance of this type of relationship.
 One observation is that the most important relationship is Complex, specifying how genes complex with another genes to form larger proteins.
 The second one is the interaction relationships between genes.
 This coincide with the lesson learned from KDD Cup 2001 that protein interaction information is less important in function prediction.
 This lesson is somewhat surprising since there is a general belief in biology that the knowledge about regulatory pathways is helpful to determine the functions of genes.

-Table 4: The importance of a variety of relationships in function prediction of genes
+Table 4.
+The importance of a variety of relationships in function prediction of genes